 There are two important components in this vegetarian dish.
-One are the potatoes.
-Cut them into bite-sized wedges and deep fry it using extra virgin olive oil.
+One is the potatoes.
+Cut them into bite-sized wedges and deep fry them using extra virgin olive oil.

 The other component is the sauce.
 It isn’t Patatas Bravas without the spice!
 Make sure that you taste a bit of kick in every bite.